 § 230.66.30 Filing and Other Fees

-Attorneys are not required to pay district or appellate filing, PACER, or miscellaneous fees in connection with CJA representations.
-See: Guide, Vol. 4, § 610.60(b).
-Panel attorneys and service providers should obtain fee-exempt PACER accounts for use in connection with CJA appointments.
+Attorneys are not required to pay filing, pro hac vice, or PACER fees in connection within a CJA case, as such payment and reimbursement thereof is tantamount to the government billing itself to accomplish a transfer of appropriated funds into the General Fund of the Treasury.
+Panel attorneys and service providers should obtain a fee-exempt PACER account for use in connection with CJA appointments.
 More information may be obtained from the PACER Service Center (pacer@psc.uscourts.gov or 800-676-6856).

 § 230.66.40 Printing and Copying of Briefs